RD-Tarun/RD-Tarun/README.md

 Hope you have a great day!

-P.S: For any APTs watching this, send malware pls
+P.S: For any APTs watching this, send malware to `tarunrd77@gmail.com` pls